-1 Despite the name of this law, VAWA protection is available regardless of sex, gender identity, or sexual orientation.
+&lt;sup>1Despite the name of this law, VAWA protection is available regardless of sex, gender identity, or sexual orientation.

-2 Housing providers cannot discriminate on the basis of any protected characteristic, including race, color, national origin, religion, sex, familial status, disability, or age.
+&lt;sup>2 Housing providers cannot discriminate on the basis of any protected characteristic, including race, color, national origin, religion, sex, familial status, disability, or age.
 HUD-assisted and HUD-insured housing must be made available to all otherwise eligible individuals regardless of actual or perceived sexual orientation, gender identity, or marital status.